Skip to content

 Pi Extension

-The Pi extension provides full orchestration for multi-agent workflows:
+The Pi extension is the recommended orchestration surface for PM/worker operation:

 CLI